Kritika57/verilog/README.md

-Hi this is my irst verilog project# verilog
+Hi this is my first verilog project# verilog

+NAND gate
+NOR  gate
+NOT gate